Thraka/SadConsole/README.md

 [![Chat on discord](https://img.shields.io/discord/501465397518925843.svg)](https://discord.gg/pAFNKYjczM)
 [![NuGet](https://img.shields.io/nuget/v/SadConsole.svg)][nuget]

 SadConsole is a generic library that emulates old-school console game systems.
-It provides command prompt-style graphics where one or more tile textures are used to represent an ascii character set.
+It provides command prompt-style graphics where one or more tile textures are used to represent an ASCII character set.
 Console's are made up of a grid of cells, each of which can have its own foreground, background, glyph, and special effect applied to it.

 While SadConsole is a generic library that doesn't provide any rendering capabilities, "host" libraries are provided that add renderers to SadConsole.
 The two hosts provided by this library are for MonoGame and SFML.